SamsterJam/MDM/README.md

 # MDM - Minimal Display Manager

-A minimal display manager with a clean TUI, inspired by ly and sddm.
+A minimal customizable display manager with a clean TUI.

-**Zero dependencies** - no external binaries or libraries needed (except PAM for authentication).
+No external binaries or libraries needed (except PAM for authentication).

 ## Features